 Ryan Holiday is a young, smart, marketing powerhouse turned motivational speaker.
-His new book The Daily Stoic distills the ancient wisdom of the stoic philosophers into 366 practical meditations, each meant to enrich and enliven our daily lives—at work, on the field, and in our relationships.
-In his previous book Ego Is the Enemy, Holiday shows how “the battle against ego must be fought on many fronts,” and provides helpful examples of major figures who’ve achieved success by escewing the spotlight and putting the greater good above their own vanity.
+His book The Daily Stoic distills the ancient wisdom of the stoic philosophers into 366 practical meditations, each meant to enrich and enliven our daily lives—at work, on the field, and in our relationships.
+In Ego Is the Enemy, Holiday shows how “the battle against ego must be fought on many fronts,” and provides helpful examples of major figures who’ve achieved success by escewing the spotlight and putting the greater good above their own vanity.
 And in The Obstacle Is the Way, he shows us how to turn even the most insurmountable obstacles into advantages, inspired by a timeless set of philosophical principles used by icons from John D. Rockefeller to Amelia Earhart, Richard Wright to Steve Jobs.
 Forbes calls it “an inspiring read for anyone faced with adversity” that can “save years of future angst.”
 Publishers Weekly argues that “Holiday’s performance is commanding and optimistic, sure to inspire readers to take new perspective on their apparent obstacles.”
-It has so far sold over 230,000 copies.
+It has so far been translated into over 20 languages and has sold over 230,000 copies.

 “Growth hackers are the new VPs of marketing, and this book tells you how to make the transformation.”— Andrew Chen, Silicon Valley entrepreneur